Sonjuane/wordpress-boilerplate/wp-content/plugins/firebase-authentication/README.txt

 	c) Both Firebase and WordPress credentials
 *	**Auto Sync Users** : New users will be created in Firebase when they register on a WordPress site using any registration form.
 *	**Login/Registration Form Integration** : Integration with any Third Party and Custom Login/Registration Form to allow Firebase Login/Registration via different hooks provided in the plugin
-*	**Support for Firebase Phone Authentication method** : Users will be asked to enter OTP provided via Firebase to login into WordPress
+*	**Support for Firebase Phone Authentication method** : Users will be asked to enter OTP provided via Firebase to login into WordPress (Passwordless login).
+*	**Support for Sign In via Email Link (Passwordless login)** : Users will be asked to enter email address and verfication link will be sent on their email by Firebase to login into the WordPress site.
 *	**Support for Firebase Social Login** : Users will be provided an option to login in to WordPress using selected social login providers
 	Providers supported are
 	1. Google